 - 1 tbsp. shortening (optional)

 - 24 pretzel rods or large pretzel twists

 - Assorted sprinkles, small candies, or crushed nuts (optional)

-3. If dipping pretzel rods, hold a rod by one end and dip it in the chocolate, leaving an inch or two uncovered.
-If you are dipping pretzel twists, drop the whole pretzel in the chocolate and submerge it slightly.
+- If dipping pretzel rods, hold a rod by one end and dip it into the chocolate, leaving an inch or two uncovered.
+If you are dipping pretzel twists, drop the whole pretzel into the chocolate and submerge it slightly.
 Use a fork to pull the pretzel out of the chocolate.
 Let the excess drip back into the bowl, then place it on the prepared baking sheet.
-If want to top the pretzels with sprinkles, nuts, or candies, sprinkle them on when the chocolate is still wet.
+If you want to top the pretzels with sprinkles, nuts, or candies, sprinkle them on when the chocolate is still wet.
 Repeat with remaining chocolate and pretzels.